TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 #### Channel declaration

-We can use `make` to declare and initialize a channel.
+We can use `make` to declare a channel.

 ```go
 ch := make(chan int)